-Frank Sexton, Jr., 65, has served as Executive Vice President and Chief Operating Officer of both the Company and the Bank since December 2003 and has served as Interim Chief Financial Officer, Secretary, and Treasurer of the Company and Bank since
+Frank Sexton, Jr., age 66, has served as Executive Vice President and Chief Operating Officer of both the Company and the Bank since December 2003.
+He had previously served as Interim Chief Financial Officer, Secretary, and Treasurer of the Company and Bank from December 17, 2014 to April 26, 2015.

-December 17, 2014.
 He had previously served as the Company's Executive Vice President, Chief Financial Officer and Secretary since 2001 and the Bank's Executive Vice President and Cashier since 1998.

-Karen D. Wimmer, 51, has served as Executive Vice President and Chief Credit Officer of the Bank since March 1, 2014.
-Ms. Wimmer served as Senior Vice President and Senior Credit Officer of the Bank from November 1, 2012 to February 28, 2014 and from June 2011 to July 2012.
+Karen D. Wimmer, age 52, has served as Executive Vice President and Director of Special Assets of the Bank since January 25, 2016.
+Ms. Wimmer served as Executive Vice President and Chief Credit Officer of the Bank from March 1, 2014 to January 24, 2016.
+She also served as Senior Vice President and Senior Credit Officer of the Bank from November 1, 2012 to February 28, 2014 and from June 2011 to July 2012.
 From mid-2010 to June 2011 she was Vice President of the Commercial Loan Division.
 From August 2001 to mid-2010, she served as a Loan Officer and Assistant Manager of the Princeton, West Virginia branch focusing on business development and commercial lending.
 In 2007, she was promoted to Vice President.
 Ms. Wimmer initially joined the Bank in August 2001 as Assistant Vice President, Assistant Manager and Loan Officer.
 Prior to joining the Bank, Ms. Wimmer worked for BB and T via its acquisition of the former One Valley Bank with experience in commercial lending and banking from 1988 to 2001.
-Ms. Wimmer has a total of 26 years of banking experience.
+Ms. Wimmer has a total of 28 years of banking experience.